Table of Contents

 The first few kilometres of forest according to Graeme Pole, author of Classic Hikes in the Canadian Rockies, is supposed to be good for birding.
 When he did the hike he heard “warbling vireos, hermit thrush, boreal chickadees and the drumming of three-toed woodpeckers.”

-When you come to the end of the forest section, you’ll reach the wet area – the alluvial fan of the Robertson Glacier.
-Those of you with route-finding skills could come back and hike up the glacier another day.
 This is where you might want to slip on a pair of sandals and pull out your hiking poles so you can check water depth.
 If you look carefully, you will see hiker signs leading the way across the floodplain.
 On a hot summer day, this section of the Burstall Pass hike feels very cooling.

 The wet section on the hike

-We used the hiking signs as a reference but went considerably off-course trying to find narrow sections of stream to jump.
 It’s about half a kilometre across but it takes a lot longer than normal hiking unless you’re wearing water shoes.
 This section is particularly wet in early summer and during glacial melt in August.

 Once you emerge from the floodplain you start climbing towards Burstall Pass, though it’s never overly strenuous.
 After about 30 minutes you arrive at a sub-alpine meadow, with a little snow still around.
 From there the hiking gets more interesting as you climb over limestone benches, lined with wildflowers.

-You’ll be stopped in your tracks by the views but continue on to reach the pass at 2,380 m.
+You’ll be stopped in your tracks by the views but continue on to reach the pass at 2,380 metres.
 On the other side of the pass is Banff National Park and a trail that continues around a sinkhole to Leman Lake.

 Before reaching Leman Lake you’ll cross the Palliser Pass Trail.
 There are loads of options if you want to continue for up to several days.
 (See more hikes below at the end of the post.)